torchbox/wagtail-storages/README.rst

 - Use AWS S3 bucket for hosting Wagtail documents.
 - Put the bucket behind the CDN so that the bucket is not called directly each time.
-- Allow editors to use privacy controls on documents, whilst using CDN CDN.
+- Allow editors to use privacy controls on documents, whilst using CDN.
 - Avoid time-outs because of downloads being proxied through Wagtail views.

   *Note: you cannot use the document* `redirect view`__ *if you want your documents to be truly private.*